Text LinkText Link

 Research Projects and Publications

 One of Nēwara's major ongoing research projects is the development the first Anaiwan language dictionary and grammar.
-We have also produced and published a book which has sold 2,000 copies, 'Surviving New England: a history of Aboriginal resistance & resilience through the first forty years of the colonial apocalypse' (winner of a NSW Premier's History Award in 2020).
-Some of our other research projects centre around song revival, reconstructing the traditional kinship system, and mapping Country.
+They have also produced and published a book which has sold 2,000 copies, 'Surviving New England: a history of Aboriginal resistance & resilience through the first forty years of the colonial apocalypse' (winner of a NSW Premier's History Award in 2020).
+Some of their other research projects centre around song revival, reconstructing the traditional kinship system, and mapping Country.

 On-Country Revival of Language and Culture